 |

-But support for full political independence has never reached levels that would enable the SNP to declare independence unilaterally, and the stance of the SNP is to hold a referendum that would settle the issue by letting the people, who in Scotland embody the sovereignty of the nation, decide.
-The key to the Scottish devolution settlement of 1999 was the separation of areas of control and legislative powers into reserved and devolved categories.
+However, the SNP, which sees full independence for Scotland as its ultimate aim, gained a full majority in the 2011 election, winning 69 out of 129 seats.
+In January 2012, the SNP government said it had a mandate to hold a referendum on independence in the autumn of 2014.
+But the centre-right UK coalition government said this would be unlawful without the approval of the British parliament, and a court battle over the issue looks likely.
+Before the SNP took power, Scotland had been run by a coalition between the Labour party and the Liberal Democrats - both of whom want Scotland to remain part of the UK - since the devolved parliament was set up in 1999.
+The Scottish devolution settlement hinges on the separation of areas of control and legislative powers into reserved and devolved categories.
 Among the areas that would be reserved to the House of Commons in London were the Crown and Constitution, foreign affairs, including Europe, the civil service, defence, most tax and budgetary matters, social security, immigration, nuclear energy and broadcasting.
 Those areas that were devolved to the Scottish Parliament included education, health, criminal, justice, home affairs, local government, economic development, the environment, agriculture, sport and the arts.
+The Scottish Parliament is elected by a form of proportional representation, in contrast to the UK parliament, where MPs are elected by a simple majority in one-member constituencies.

 Media

 In a fiercely-contested newspaper market, long-established Scottish dailies battle it out with tailored editions of UK titles.
 Scottish broadcasting has become part of a wider debate about independence, with the SNP administration seeking the devolution of powers over regulation.
-A commission set up to examine the state of the industry in Scotland has identified a marked decline in TV production.
-The BBC has announced a 9% target for network commissions from Scotland.
+A commission set up to examine the state of the industry has recommended the creation of a new public TV service, the Scottish Digital Network.
 The UK's national radio and TV networks broadcast across the country alongside Scotland-based services from the BBC and commercial operators.
-In September 2008, BBC Scotland and the Scottish government-funded MG Alba launched a tri-media Gaelic service, comprising digital TV channel BBC Alba, BBC Radio nan Gaidheal and BBC Alba Online.
+BBC Scotland and the Scottish government-funded MG Alba run a tri-media Gaelic service, comprising digital TV channel BBC Alba, BBC Radio nan Gaidheal and BBC Alba Online.
 The press Television Radio

 |